contentstack/gatsby-starter-contentstack/README.md

 `npm install -g gatsby-cli`

-## Step 1: Clone the repo
+## Clone the repo

-Clone the repo from Github.
+Clone the following repo.
 It contains all the required dependencies.

 `git clone https://github.com/contentstack/gatsby-starter-contentstack.git`

-## Step 2: npm install
+## Install dependencies

 Go to the gatsby-starter-contentstack folder, and run the following: